Amendment means any update, amendment, modification or correction to any Subscriber Record.

 Subscriber means the company who has entered into the Contract, for the use of the Services for their desired number of Users for business purposes.

-Subscription means the Subscriber’s right to access and use the Services for the period as detailed on the NBS Order Form followed by any Renewal Period.
+Subscription means the Subscriber’s right to access and use the Services for the Subscription Term as detailed on the NBS Order Form followed by any Renewal Period.

 Subscriber Data means any and all data, documents, drawings, designs, reports, specifications, photographs, visual material, Subscriber Records (and Amendments to such Records) and any other data, information or materials provided or uploaded by the Subscriber or Users to NBS Source, or the NBS Chorus Service, or commissioned by the Subscriber via the Digital Object Authoring Service, or otherwise submitted to NBS to enable the Subscriber or any User to obtain the benefit of the Services.